nguyenphuminh/catniff/README.md

 ## Todos

-I'm mostly just learning and playing with this currently, so there are no concrete plans yet, but here are what I currently have in mind:
+I'm mostly just learning and playing with this currently, so there are no concrete plans yet, but here is what I currently have in mind:

 * Fix whatever is the problem right now (there are a lot of problems right now lol).
 * Add more tensor ops.